#BoneMatters online information events

 In this #BoneMatters extra session we discuss the practical issues of taking HRT with Kathy Abernethy, a highly experienced Menopause Specialist Nurse.
 We recommend you listen to our session on Hormone Replacement Therapy (HRT) with Dr Nicky Peel & Prof. David Armstrong session from January first, which gives a boarder discussion of HRT.
 For more information HRT and Bone health fact sheet Click here

-Catch up on 2022 past events
+Click here to catch up on these 2022 events

 Catch up on past events